jinhongjung/pyrwr/README.md

 **Py**thon Implementation for **R**andom **W**alk with **R**estart (PyRWR).

 Random Walk with Restart (RWR) is one of famous link analysis algorithms, which measures node-to-node proximities in arbitrary types of graphs (networks).
-The representative applications include various real-world graph mining tasks such as personalized node ranking, recommendation in graphs such as 'who you may know', and anormaly detection.
+The representative applications include various real-world graph mining tasks such as personalized node ranking, recommendation in graphs (e.g., 'who you may know'), and anormaly detection.

 `pyrwr` aims to implement algorithms for computing RWR scores in Python based on numpy and scipy.
 More specifically, `pyrwr` focuses on computing a single source RWR score vector w.r.t. a given query (seed) node, which is used for a personalized ranking of the node.
+Besides RWR, `pyrwr` supports computing Personalized PageRank (PPR) and PageRank which are well-known variants of RWR.

+The supported features of `pyrwr` are:
+* Query types (see the details in [])
+	- Random Walk with Restart (RWR): personalized ranking; only a single seed is allowed
+	- Personalized PageRank (PPR): personalized ranking; multiple seeds are allowed
+	- PageRank: global ranking; all nodes are used as seeds
+* Graph types (see the details in [])
+	- Unweighted/weighted graphs
+	- Directed graphs
+	- Undirected graphs (not yet, coming soon)
+	- Bipartite networks (not yet, coming soon)

 ### Caution
 **This repository is currentely under development and testing!**